 Who doesn’t like cheese and tomato sauce?
-This is a healthy alternative to the regular version, which is often heavily breaded and fried, made with full fat cheese and served with white pasta.
+This is a healthy alternative to the regular version, which is often heavily breaded and fried, made with full fat cheese and served with white pasta, so is great for people trying to keep a healthy weight, although other option they can use is to take supplements from sites as tophealthjournal.com/ that are perfect for this.
 Offer this version early in your little one’s life, and they will prefer your version to the original.

 - Dip thin or pounded chicken breasts in egg whites.

 - Next dip in organic whole wheat Italian bread crumbs.
 (Whole Foods has a great one, or you can add garlic, basil, oregano, pepper, etc. as desired to plain whole wheat bread crumbs.)

 - Place on oven tray or pan sprayed in Pam or lightly coated w/olive oil and cook for 25-40 minutes at around 425 degrees, depending on oven and chicken thickness.

 - Once chicken is fully cooked (check by cutting open and making sure there is no pink color), top with tomato sauce and sprinkle lightly with part skim mozzarella and/or parmesan cheese.